oisinmk/essayproposal/README.md

-## Title:  The 10 Commandments Are Relevant Today
+## The 10 Commandments Are Relevant Today.

-##An investigation into whether Dieter Rams' 10 Principles of good design are relevant today.
+## An investigation into whether Dieter Rams' 10 Principles of good design are relevant today.